Conflict in Fragile States

 We have spoken today in this House about Syria and the ongoing humanitarian crisis that is proving impossible to resolve.
 It is a crisis of immense proportions that has brought with it human rights abuses and much suffering.
 As the noble Lord, Lord Collins, pointed out, there are many thousands of refugees who are trapped and cannot return home.
 The destruction of war can be seen in the footage of Aleppo, shown on the news this week while the ceasefire has been in operation.

 What can be seen are the bombed-out ruins of buildings in what was once a thriving city.
 What cannot be seen is the human pain and distress that is sometimes so terrible that it cannot be put into words, including the horrific suffering of young children that was mentioned in the House today.
-While we have seen that some conflicts have beginnings that appear to be with all good intentions, the outcome cannot be predicted and the need to consider future strategies for minimising the suffering of innocent citizens who have become caught in the middle are paramount.
+While we have seen that some conflicts have beginnings that appear to be with all good intentions, the outcome cannot be predicted and the need to consider future strategies for minimising the suffering of innocent citizens who have become caught in the middle is paramount.
 I welcome the Government’s efforts to restore peace and stability, and ultimately democracy, to the area.

 Only last week in this House, we also spoke about the Yemen.
 A Statement was made on the escalating crisis with regard to alleged breaches of international humanitarian laws.
 Save the Children has noted that there is,